-Site 3 Naaning Well Located east of Dowerin, just off the Goomalling-Merredin Road, Naaning Well site is significant for supplying water to gold seekers on the goldfields track to the Yilgarn Goldfield in the late 1800's.
-Nenin Well, Naaning Well and Yarragin Homestead were commissioned by the Toodyay Road Board in 1869.
-The first payable discovery of gold in the Yilgarn was by prospectors Greaves, Payne and Anstey in 1887 at Eenuin and subsequently at Golden Valley north of present Bullfinch.
-It was these finds that began the rush.
-Early in 1888 R Risley and Mick Toomey discovered gold at Southern Cross and on the 1st October 1988 the Yilgarn Goldfield was declared.
-The quickest way to reach the Yilgarn from Perth at this time was by rail to Northam and then by road to Goomalling and then east along the Yarragin Road.
-Gold seekers trekked along the Yarragin Road, camping at the wells and homesteads as designated by a map provided that was published to provide prospectors with details of water and provisions.
+Naaning Well Site 3 - Goomalling-Wyalkatchem Road, Dowerin Naaning Well is located approximately 15km east of Dowerin, near the Cunderdin-Minnivale Road intersection.
+This site is significant for supplying water to gold seekers on the Goldfields track to the Yilgarn Goldfield in the late 1800's.
+The quickest way to reach Yilgarn from Perth at this time was by rail to Northam and then by road to Goomalling and then east along the Yarragin Road.
+Gold seekers trekked along the Yarragin Road, camping at wells and homesteads as designated by a map provided that was published to provide prospectors with details of water and provisions.
 By 1889 inns had been established at Goomalling, Mangowine and Yarragin.
 In 1892, with the Coolgardie goldrush the focus turned to rail transport and the Yarragin route was all but abandoned.
-The purpose of the Reserve was changed to protection of flora in 2000, at which time it was vested in the Shire of Dowerin.
-Naaning Well, well worth a visit, is significant for the associations with early explorers, surveyors and gold seekers on the goldfields track to the Yilgarn Goldfield.
-It has picnic facilities, toilet and a walk trail.
-Site 4 Korrelocking Reserve Korrelocking Reserve is an area of 259ha of pristine bushland 7km east of Wyalkatchem and can be accessed via two roads; Goldfields Road and Tyler Road, which cuts the reserve diagonally from northwest to southeast.
+The purpose of this Reserve was changed to the protection of flora in 2000, at which time it was vested in the Shire of Dowerin.
+Naaning Well is well worth a visit for its significant associations with early explorers, surveyors and gold seekers on the route to the Goldfields.
+It has picnic facilities, a compostable toilet and a trail down to the well.
+Opposite Naaning Well, the Namelkatchem reserve flanks the Cunderdin-Minnivale intersection, with together with Minnivale village just 5km up the road, is home to a wonderful array of wildflowers, orchids and native fauna including echidnas, goannas and many kangaroos.
+Korrelocking Reserve Site 4 - Tyler Road, Wyalkatchem Korrelocking Reserve is an area of 259ha of pristine bushland 7km east of Wyalkatchem and can be accessed via two roads; Goldfields Road and Tyler Road, which cuts the reserve diagonally from northwest to southeast.
 The reserve lies in gently undulating cleared farmland, the only exception being a small area of jam woodland used by stock for shelter and grazing on the north-eastern corner.
 Some of the best Salmon Gums and Gimlets to be seen in the Wyalkatchem Shire can be seen in the reserve.
 As well as being a sanctuary for kangaroos and other forms of animal life indigenous to this part of the Wheatbelt, forty-four bird species have been recorded on Korrelocking, the highest number of species recorded on a nature reserve within this Shire.
-Six of these include: the Pacific Heron, Black-shouldered Kite, Whistling Kite, Little Eagle, Blacktailed native-hen and Long-billed Corella have not been recorded on any other nature reserve in the Shire.
+Six of these include: the Pacific Heron, Black-shouldered Kite, Whistling Kite, Little Eagle, Black-tailed native-hen and Long-billed Corella have not been recorded on any other nature reserve in the Shire.
 The reserve is a popular spot for picnicking, especially during spring when the wildflowers are in full bloom.
 There is also a pioneer well a short walk from the car park.
 It has tables, interpretative signage and a clearly marked walk trail as well as a toilet.